LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <h4>the plan</h4>

 Some of your programs or modules work on lists and arrays.
-Functions inside these programs accept ranges but while you intend what a valid ranges is ( <code>0,1,2</code> or <code>0..2</code> ) you discover that your programs crashed many times because other humans or other programs passed ranges like: <code>0,1..3,2</code> (where <code>2</code> is present twice) or <code>3,2,1</code> (and your application is silently expecting <code>1,2,3</code> ) or <code>9..1</code> or even <code>0,1,good,13..15</code> not being a range at all, or simply <code>1-3</code> being a range for the user but not for you perl code that read it as <code>-2</code>.
+Functions inside these programs accept ranges but while you intend them to only be simple ranges ( <code>0,1,2</code> or <code>0..2</code> ) you discover that your programs crashed many times because other humans or other programs passed ranges like: <code>0,1..3,2</code> (where <code>2</code> is present twice) or <code>3,2,1</code> (and your application is silently expecting <code>1,2,3</code> ) or <code>9..1</code> or even <code>0,1,good,13..15</code> not being a range at all, or simply <code>1-3</code> being a range for the user but not for your perl code that reads it as <code>-2</code>.

-Bored of the situation you plan a new module to validate ranges. <code>Range::Validator</code> is the name you choose.
+Tired of the situation you plan a new module to validate ranges. <code>Range::Validator</code> is the name you choose.
 Your initial plan is to expose just one sub: <code>validate</code>

 As in masonry, you need a well prepared plan before starting excavations.
 Then you need points and lines drawn on the terrain: everything that makes the job complex is part of the job itself.

 Look around: you can
 bet someone else got your same idea before you.
-You can also bet he or she was smarter than you and it already uploaded it to <a href="https://metacpan.org">CPAN</a>.
+You can also bet he or she was smarter than you and it was already uploaded to <a href="https://metacpan.org">CPAN</a>.

-Sharing early is a good principle: if you already have an idea of your module (even before implementing it), can be worth to ask in a forum dedicated to Perl (like <a href="https://www.perlmonks.org">perlmonks.org</a>) posting a RFC post (Request For Comments) or using  the dedicated website <a href="http://prepan.org/ ">prepan.org</a>(is not a crowdy place nowadays..;).
+Sharing early is a good principle: if you already have an idea for your module (even before implementing it), it can be worth asking in a forum dedicated to Perl (like <a href="https://www.perlmonks.org">perlmonks.org</a>) and posting a RFC post (Request For Comments), or using  the dedicated website like <a href="http://prepan.org/ ">prepan.org</a> (though it is not a crowdy place nowadays..;).

-Plan it well: it is difficult, but remember that to repair something bad planned is always a worst task.
+Plan it well: it is difficult, but remember that to repair something poorly planned is always a worse task.
-The basic read is in the core documentation: <a href="http://perldoc.perl.org/index-language.html">perlnewmod</a> is the place to start and <a href="http://perldoc.perl.org/perlmodstyle.html">perlmodstyle</a> is what comes next.
+The base knowledge is in the core documentation: <a href="http://perldoc.perl.org/index-language.html">perlnewmod</a> is the place to start and <a href="http://perldoc.perl.org/perlmodstyle.html">perlmodstyle</a> is what comes next.
 Dont miss the basic documentation.

 If you want to read more see, in my <a href="https://www.perlmonks.org/index.pl?node_id=1202418#modules">bibliotheca</a>, the scaffold dedicated to modules.

-Choose carefully all your names: the module one and names of methods or functions your module exports: good code with bad named methods is many times unusable by others than the author.
+Choose your names carefully: the module name and names of methods or functions your module exports.
+Good code with poorly named methods is many times more unusable for others than the author.

-Programming is a matter of interfaces. sic. dot.
-Coding is easy engineering is hard. sic. another dot.
+Programming is a matter of interfaces.
+Coding is easy, engineering is hard.
-You can change a million of times the implementation, you can never change how other people use your code.
+You can change the implementation a million, you can never change how other people use your code.
 So plan well what you offer with your module.
-You can add in the future new features; you cannot remove not even one of them because someone is already using it in production.
+In the future you can add new features; you cannot remove even one of them because someone may already be using it in production.
 Play nice: plan well.

-You can profit the read of a wonderful post: <a href="https://www.perlmonks.org/index.pl?node_id=553487">
+You can learn a lot from this wonderful post: <a href="https://www.perlmonks.org/index.pl?node_id=553487">
 On Interfaces and APIs</a>